Alternate Forms of Project Delivery overview

 Tips for Intern Architects reading AFPD

 Tip 2, memorize the four CM sub-models in one sentence each.
 Alberta Approach: two-stage, converts to GC.
 CM as Advisor: CM coaches the owner.
 CM as Agent: CM signs contracts for the owner.
 CM as Constructor: CM carries the risk under a GMP.
-Most CM-related questions resolve once you can name the variant.
+Most CM-related scenario questions resolve once you can name the variant.

 Tip 3, know where the risk sits.
-AFPD repeatedly frames each method by who holds the cost and schedule risk.
+AFPD frames each method by who holds cost and schedule risk.
 Owner-held risk (Traditional, CM as Agent) versus contractor-held risk (Design-Build, CM as Constructor) is one of the most testable lenses on the ExAC.

 Tip 5, hedge on P3.
 The 2005 document lists P3 as the fourth category but does not develop it.
 If a question hinges on P3 detail, your answer should come from CHOP Chapter 6.5, not AFPD.